felpfsf/crypto-watcher/README.md

 # Crypt Watcher

-Work In Progress...
-Crypto Currency Watcher React App
+A Crypto Currency Watcher React web application.

 ---

 ## Learning

 Practicing more with React and TailwindCSS.
-API calls, React hooks (useParams, useState, useEffect)
+API calls, React hooks (useParams, useState, useEffect), Firebase and FireStore to authenticate user and store favorite coins to watch list.

 ---